Divide using long division. State the quotient, and the remainder, .

 Polynomial Long Division

 When dividing polynomials, the quotient is the polynomial result of the division, and the remainder is the leftover polynomial with a degree less than the divisor.
-The division can be expressed as Dividend = Divisor × Quotient + Remainder, which helps in understanding the relationship between these components.
+The division can be expressed as Dividend = Divisor × Quotient + Remainder.

-The degree of a polynomial is the highest power of the variable in the polynomial.
-In polynomial division, the process continues until the degree of the remainder is less than the degree of the divisor, ensuring the remainder cannot be divided further by the divisor.
+The degree of a polynomial is the highest power of the variable in the expression.
+Understanding degrees is essential in polynomial division because the process continues until the remainder's degree is less than the divisor's degree.